 Professor George Vaillant, who oversaw the Grant Study for over 45 years, admitted that he had been startled by the number of men who got divorced and then went on to find lasting love.
 He told the story of a man who had been divorced three times and, at age 45, met a woman who helped him turn his life around.
 He stayed happily married to her for the next 42 years.

 Tara Parker Pope, the author of For Better: The Surprising Science of How Happy Couples Can Make Your Marriage Succeed, also disputes the validity of the divorce statistics we have all come to accept as true.
 Parker Pope states that:

 “because so many variables in the marriage-and-divorce equation are changing, a simple calculation comparing marriages and divorces in a given year ends up distorting the result and suggesting that the divorce rate is higher than it really is.”

 Your Happily Ever After

-Trust me, if I could manage to find love, get married, and not get killed by a terrorist after I turned 40, you can find love, get married, and be happy too.
+Trust me.
+If I could manage to find love, get married, and not get killed by a terrorist after I turned 40, you can definitely do so too.